livecomsjournal/livecomsjournal.github.io/_about_livecoms/04_donations.md

 The main sources of income for LiveCoMS are donations and article charges.
-We in particular appreciate seed funding provided by [CU Boulder Libraries](https://www.colorado.edu/libraries/), as well as continuing in-kind contributions by managing DOI submissions and journal metadata.
+We in particular appreciate seed funding provided by [CU Boulder Libraries](https://www.colorado.edu/libraries/), as well as continuing support with management of DOIs and journal metadata.
 Article charges are
 $100 for each article upon submission, from which we receive about
 $80 after charges from Scholastica and processing fees.